OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 "Bullycide" is the term that has been used to describe suicides caused by relentless bullying.
 "Cyberbullycide", to coin a phrase, would describe someone driven to suicide following a cyberbullying attack.

-In the book Bullycide In America: Moms speak out about the bullying/suicide connection, compiled by Brenda High, the story of Jeffery Johnston serves as a warning to other parents about cyber bullying.
+In the book Bullycide In America: Moms speak out about the bullying/suicide connection, compiled by Brenda High, the story of Jeffery Johnston serves as a warning to other parents.

 Jeffrey's mother Debbie Johnston writes,